Herman Gardens

-Herman Gardens was a public housing project located in the northwest area of Detroit, Michigan.
+Herman Gardens was a public housing project located on the westside of Detroit, Michigan.

 History

 Built in 1943, Herman Gardens, known locally as "the Gardens", had 2,144 units primarily within two-story multi-family buildings.
 The 129-unit Gardenview Senior building was on the Herman Gardens site.

 The Gardens was located on the west side of Detroit at the southeast corner of the Joy Road and Southfield Freeway intersection close to what was then termed "some of the most affluent neighborhoods in the City of Detroit."
 The Gardens were home to some notable individuals.
-Automobile giant John DeLorean, TV judge Greg Mathis, talk show host and author Peter Werbe, and classic Motown group The Spinners all called Herman Gardens home.
+Automobile giant John DeLorean, TV Judge Greg Mathis, talk show host and author Peter Werbe, and classic Motown group The Spinners all called Herman Gardens home.

 After problems had occurred in the buildings from the illegal drug trade in the early 1980s, the Detroit Housing Commission (DHC) applied for HOPE VI funds under the 1996 Notice of Funding Availability (NOFA), it intended to reduce the number of public housing units from 1,573 to 672.
 By August 1996, HUD had approved the demolition of 685 units using other (non-HOPE VI) funds, and the HOPE VI application proposed demolishing another 538 units.
 The application proposed renovating 274 of those existing units and building 222 new houses, along with 92 single-family houses and 84 duplexes, for a total of 672 units at the revitalized site.

 The cover letter for the 1996 application declared, "The Plan presented in this application does far more than demolish and rehabilitate old apartments, it rebuilds lives on a foundation of entrepreneurship, jobs, and training."
-That plan subsequently failed to come to fruition.